Mentoring, Educating, and Training for Academic Success

 Mentor: An experienced UConn student who will provide guidance and support

-Mentee: A first-year student who utilizes their mentor and other mentors in the program as resources for academic, social, and personal advancement
+Mentee: A first-year student who utilizes their mentor and other mentors in the program as resources for academic, social, and emotional advancement

 Coordinators: The students who facilitate effective programs, build a strong sense of community, and influence the cohort to strive for multiple aspects of success that impact the development and mission of our program